Lately, I’ve been seeing a weirdly large amount of tents for sale at the local gear exchange.

 After all this, you’re probably ready to hit the trail.

-But since nobody really wants to experience death-by-hammock, read on for some final tips.
+But since nobody really wants to experience death-by-hammock, read on for some final safety tips.

 Whether you bought your hammock new or acquired it second-hand, it’s always best to check for any rips or tears.